hedyhli/meta-ring/index.md

 <ol>
   <li>

-    Your site should not contain inappropriate, illegal, or immoral content, including ableist, highly NSFW, pornographic, or similar material.
+    Your site should not contain highly inappropriate, illegal, or immoral content, including pornographic, excessively NSFW, or similar material.
+    Content warnings must be clearly visible.
   </li>

   <li>